Tzyinc/tenzhiyang.com/content/blog/2019-07-31-ai-for-fe/index.md

 - Famous APIs that we can use for the next hackathon/prototype of things that we wanna work on

 Here's what I will **not** go through
-- How Nerual networks work
+- How Neural networks work
 - How to build an AI from scratch
 - How to beat the no.1 go player with AI
 - How famous algorithms work